CACI-IMG/ForecasterDocs/how-to/how-to.md

 # About the How To Section

-This User Guide is formed of two main sections, the User Guide itself, and this Use Cases section.
-While the User Guide provides detailed information on all Forecaster functionality, this section covers a range of specific topics, such as how to choose the best forecast model, or how to deal with interval data.
+This section will cover a range of specific topics, such as how to choose the best forecast model, or how to deal with interval data.

 ## How To...

+Under development...
 <!-- TO DO:
 * [Choose the Best Forecasting Model](use-cases/Forecast-Models-Overview.md)
 * [Use Marketing Type Delays](use-cases/Delays.md)